-Not to brag or anything, but the curriculums we use are jealous that I’ve been awarded “Teacher-of-the-Year” in this house every year for three years.
+Not to brag or anything, but the curriculum we use is jealous that I’ve been awarded “Teacher-of-the-Year” in this house every year for three years.
 (Never mind the slim pickings for nominees, and that I’m the only one that votes, and that there is no plaque or cash prize.)
 I trusted these back stabbing purchases.
 Brought them into my house.
 Exposed my kids to their lessons.
 And this is how they thank me!?
-Naturally, these catty curriculums resort to sabotage right off the homeschool book seller’s shelves.
-They’re trying to make me look bad in front of my boys!
+Naturally, these catty curriculum resorts to sabotage right off the homeschool book seller’s shelves.
+Now it’s trying to make me look bad in front of my boys!
 So, I have to stay pretty vigilant.

 When a teacher’s manual tells you to “Ask your child to pick their three favorite vegetables and then have them ask friends and family which of the three they prefer and make a tally.
 Then illustrate the information on a bar graph,” it might as well read, “Even though we’re only talking about eating, and not actually eating, lets still make it all about disgusting, healthy, boring lima beans, beets, and squash.
 You are going to need to write these down on the chart provided and go ahead make up some data and tally it yourself, while your child groans in a puddle of defiance on the floor.”

 Doesn’t math already leave a bad taste in their mouths?
 Might we sweeten the deal with say, choosing three favorite desserts instead?
 My 7 year old will be easily distracted from the fact he’s plotting pointless information when we’re talking Boston cream donuts, mango milkshakes, and chocolate pie.